Silarn/EDMC-BioScan/README.md

 ## Acknowledgements

+Conversion of system coordinates to regions thanks to klightspeed's [EliteDangerousRegionMap].

 Species calculations are based on various sources, primarily the [Deep Space Network](https://ed-dsn.net/) and the [Codex NSP and Bio requirements spreadsheet][Bio req spreadsheet].